How to Choose a Therapist or Coach…

 If you leave your first session thinking “Well, I guess that person was OK… And s/he came recommended, but…”— then you should probably move on.

-Therapists are all different.
+Therapists and coaches are all different.
 Very different.
 Some say very little; others talk a great deal.
 Some ask many questions; others mostly make observations.
 Some suggest exercises and homework; others won’t suggest anything.
 Some use only one approach, others use many.